PelionIoT/workflows-with-secure-device-access-client/README.md

 * [Mbed-CLI](https://os.mbed.com/docs/mbed-os/v5.15/tools/developing-mbed-cli.html)
 * [GCC_ARM Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm)

 For installation and setting up the MbedCLI, you can follow this [link](https://os.mbed.com/docs/mbed-os/v5.15/tools/manual-installation.html).
+Also, the version of MbedCLi we used is 1.10.2 .

 For Ubuntu-16.04 system, to load the binary, you will need: